dashevo/js-dash-sdk/docs/usage/dashcorelib-primitives.md

 ## Address

 Standardized representation of a Dash Address.
 Address can be instantiated from a String, PrivateKey, PublicKey, HDPrivateKey or HdPublicKey.
-Pay-to-script-hash multi-signatures from an array of PublicKeys are also supported.
+Pay-to-script-hash (P2SH) multi-signature addresses from an array of PublicKeys are also supported.

 ```js
 import { Address } from '@dashevo/dashjs';